 Long range zoom lenses tend to suffer from rather hefty distortions but the AF-S 16-85mm VR does a comparatively good job here.
-Unsurprisingly it shows relatively pronounced barrel distortions at 16mm (~2.5%) but we've seen worse things here.
-At 24mm the opposing forces even out whereas you get moderate pincushion distortions (~1%) beyond.
+Unsurprisingly it shows relatively pronounced barrel distortion at 16mm (~2.5%) but we've seen worse things here.
+At 24mm the opposing forces even out whereas you get moderate pincushion distortion (~1%) beyond.
 All-in-all a good performance for a standard zoom lenses here.

 The chart above has a real-world size of about 120x80cm.

 The AF-S 16-85mm DX is a reduced image circle (APS-C) lens so vignetting is naturally more pronounced compared to full format lenses used on DX DSLRs.
 Typical for such standard zoom lenses the vignetting is worst at the wide end (16mm @ f/3.5) where it reaches 1.3EV so stopping down to f/5.6 is advisable here.
 The situation eases significantly beyond the wide end.

 The lens delivers excellent resolution in the image center in the lower focal range.
 At 50mm and 85mm, the resolution drop a little, but is still high in the very good range on our scale and excellent stopped down to f/8.

 However, at 16mm the lens suffers from some field curvature in the extreme corners and there's also a bit of a focus shift when stopping down (residual spherical aberrations)

 The border show very good sharpness at any tested focal length and aperture.
 This is also true for the corners, except for the extreme ends of the focal range.
 At 16mm the sharpness is good here wide open and increases to very good figures stopped down to f/8.
 At 85mm, the corners show even less sharpness, only fair wide open and only good stopped down.